Appeal of Library Charges FAQ

 How can I tell which Library owns the item?

 See your online library account.
-Click on the title of the item you are unsure of and look in the “location” column to determine the item’s owning library.
+Click on the title of the item you are unsure of and look at the “location” field to determine the item’s owning library.

 How do I select Multiple Libraries for a location?